-Ms. MacNett is the former managing member of the Harrisburg law firm SkarlatosZonarichLLC.
-Following the merger of that firm with Mette, Evans & Woodside in late April 2024, Ms. MacNett became a shareholder with Mette.
+Ms. MacNett is an Attorney and Managing Partner at the law firm Skarlatos & Zonarich with offices in Harrisburg.
 Ms. MacNett lives in the City of Harrisburg.
-Ms. MacNett was reappointed by Representative Joanna McClinton in December 2022.
+Ms. MacNett was re-appointed by Representative Joanna McClinton, Minority Leader of the Pennsylvania House of Representatives, in December 2022.